 Situated in the upmarket Pinheiros district is the Colab CoWorking office.
 The area is renowned for its association with the arts community and is popular with writers, movie directors and creative entrepreneurs.

 Colab CoWorking offers virtual offices, serviced co-working spaces as well as private offices and meeting rooms.
 The spaces are large, airy and full of natural daylight which enhances the clean and modern design.
 The atmosphere is professional but relaxed.

 Monthly costs start R$100 (US $ 30) which allows up to 4 hours use of the space and virtual business services.
 Physical desks start at R$675 (US $ 210) which includes full use of the amenities.
 A private office for up to 6 people costs R$3,795 (US $1,185).

 Best co-working space Sao Paulo, Brazil: Colab CoWorking, R Fradique Coutinho, 160, São Paulo, Brazil

-Generating 45% of Chile’s GDP, Santiago is not only the capital city but also the centre of the country’s industrial and finance sector.
-Home to many international companies, the low government debt and strong economy continues to attract businesses to this region.
-The towering and modern financial district, including Gran Torre Santiago (the tallest building in Latin America), rubs alongside the picturesque 19th century streets of Downtown.
+Generating 45% of Chile’s GDP, Santiago is not only the capital city but also the center of the country’s industrial and finance sector.
+Home to many international companies, the low government debt, and a strong economy continues to attract businesses to this region.
+The towering and modern financial district, including Gran Torre Santiago (the tallest building in Latin America), rubs alongside the picturesque 19th-century streets of Downtown.